ahlim0m/tylernakamura.github.io/_posts/2016-05-03-configuring-my-seedbox.markdown

 However, I need magnet conversion from the command line, I [found a nifty script](http://snarvaez.com.ar/libertad/index.php/2013/05/10/download-magnet-links-with-rtorrent-from-command-line/) that helped me create this.
 The below script will convert a magnet link to a .torrent and copy it to a remote host.
+Be sure to change the target directories in the scp function to your personal information.

 ```bash
 #!/bin/bash